FAQ

 What education and licensing do you have?

-I attended the University of the Cumberlands in Kentucky, where I earned two Master of Arts degrees – one in Clinical Mental Health Counseling and another in Addictions Counseling.
-It was a wonderful school and experience.
+I attended the University of the Cumberlands in Kentucky, where I earned a Master of Arts degree in Clinical Mental Health Counseling.
+It was a wonderful school and experience that laid the foundation for my work in the mental health field.

-I am fully licensed in Nevada.
-I’m trained in Cognitive-Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR), both of which are widely used to address trauma.
+I am fully licensed in Nevada, Washington, and Idaho.
+My training includes Cognitive-Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Internal Family Systems (IFS), all of which are widely used to address trauma, particularly in veterans and first responders.

-I belong to the American Counseling Association (ACA).
-The ACA is a hub of counseling information and activity – specifically, for my purposes, on the topic of trauma and its treatment.
+• American Counseling Association (ACA): A hub of counseling information and activity, especially on the topic of trauma and its treatment.

 How long have you been practicing?